abshinn/usgs/exploration/README.md

 2   SF 103.93985 2.959269  84.71983
 ```

-The question of which city has been more affected is more complex than this simple calculation of the 30-year mean of distance and magnitude.
-A better measure of how earthquakes have affected these cities would be cost of infrastructure damage.
-However, we can see from the data that, on average, the earthquakes surrounding LA have been about 10% closer, 1.4 (10^.15) times more severe in magnitude, and with 430% more explosive force than Bay Area earthquakes.
+The question of which city has been more affected is more complex than a simple calculation of the 30-year mean of distance and magnitude.
+However, on average, the earthquakes surrounding LA have been about 10% closer, 1.4 (10^.15) times more severe in magnitude, and with over 4 times more explosive force than Bay Area earthquakes.

 ### What is the combined yearly mean distance, magnitude, and energy?